Call your local presenting house and ask if their next offering is Equity. Show ’em some love if it is; let ’em know your disappointment if it ain’t!

-I’d like to take you on a little journey back to 1992.
-Why 1992?
-We’ll get to that, I promise.
-But suffice to say that 1992 was in some ways the beginning of the future of touring.
+I’d like to take you on a little journey back to 1992, I’d like to take you on a little journey back to 1992, Why 1992?
+Because 1992 was the beginning of the future of touring.

 In 1992 there were two very different segments to the touring marketplace.
 The flagship Equity tours on full Production Contract (paying the same as Broadway, but with the added bonus of a healthy per diem), and the non-Equity Split-Week/One-Night tours.
 And these two segments couldn’t have been more different.